benpollarduk/BP.AdventureFramework/README.md

   * KeyOn / KeyOff - turn the Key on/off.
   * Map - display the map.
   * New - start a new game.

+All game management is provided by the framework, including title screens, completion screens and parsing of user input.

 Maps are automatically generated for regions: